Rules Continued

 23. Players Playing Outside the League

-Players contracted to play cricket outside the JCT 600 Bradford Cricket League with a County or Minor Counties club may be allowed to play in the league as long as they are registered as a player at the start of the season and play before June 30.
+Players contracted to play cricket outside the JCT 600 Bradford Cricket League with a Country, County or Minor Counties club may be allowed to play in the league as long as they are registered as a player at the start of the season and play before July 31.

 24. Player Qualification